fosslight/fosslight_source_scanner/README.md

 └── scancode_2021-03-21_20-44-34.json

 ```
-- OSS_Report-[datetime].xlsx : OSS Report format file that outputs source code analysis.
+- OSS_Report-[datetime].xlsx : FOSSLight Source result in OSS Report format.
 - result_[datetime].csv : Excluding windows, this is the result of outputting the OSS Report in csv format.
-- scancode_[datetime].json : This is the ScanCode execution result that is generated only when the -j option is given.
 - fosslight_src_log_[datetime].txt: This is the file where the execution log is saved.
+- scancode_[datetime].json : This is the ScanCode result when the -j option is given with the fosslight_source command.

 ## 👏 How to report issue